CS5500-24Fall-Group5/calc-sheet-analysis/submissions/CALC-SHEET.md

 ### Login and Logout

 * **Login Mechanism:** The login is handled via an input field where the user enters their name and presses "Enter".
 The username is stored in `sessionStorage` and the `spreadSheetClient` object is updated with the username.

+* The `checkUserName` function checks if userName is empty.
+If it is empty, a warning message pops up to ask the user to enter the username.
+But in fact, I didn't see any warning meesage it when testing.
+Another flaw is that the username is saved only when the user presses the `Enter` key.
+There is no prompt on the interface to ask to press enter.
+Better interface interaction with the user is needed.
+Also, there is currently no error handling mechanism.
+If `getSheets()` fails, the interface will not feedback error message.

 * **Logout Mechanism:** When the user logs out, the username is cleared from `sessionStorage` and the page reloads to reset the state.